-You can use the Ethernet cable included with the gateway to connect your PC to the gateway's Ethernet port.
-If your gateway has two Ethernet ports, refer to sections Setting a Temporary IP Address in the Gateway (page 20) through Configuring the Gateway EtherNet/IP Adapter (page 23).
+This gateway has two Ethernet ports, refer to sections Setting a Temporary IP Address in the Gateway (page 12) through Configuring the Gateway EtherNet/IP Adapter (page 16).
 Later, you can use a patch cable to connect the gateway to a switch, allowing the IEDs, gateway, and ControlLogix or CompactLogix PLC or PAC to all operate on the same network.

-Once you connect the gateway, use the ProSoft Discovery Service to locate the gateway and assign a temporary IP address.
-See Setting a Temporary IP Address in the Gateway (page 20).
+Use the ProSoft Discovery Service to locate the gateway and assign a temporary IP address.
+See Setting a Temporary IP Address in the Gateway (page 12).
 You can set a permanent IP address when you configure the module.
-See Configuring the Gateway EtherNet/IP Adapter (page 23).
+See Configuring the Gateway EtherNet/IP Adapter (page 16).